JorgeCastilloPrz/hiroaki/README.md

 I'm being intentionally simple here on how I pass the mocked service to the application class (setup method), which is being replaced by a mock application on the androidTest environment.
 But you would use a dependency injector/container to replace the service most likely.

+**Important: Json Body files location:**
+For Android instrumentation tests you'll need to put your json body files into `androidTest/assets/` folder.
+That's due to how android loads resources.

 **Verifying calls in Android**